-- A. Establish standards for tree conservation; - B. Fulfill goals stated in the Thurston County Comprehensive Plan for preserving tree canopy; - C. Conserve large existing trees and enhance forest lands; - D. Preserve important ecosystem benefits that trees provide such as managing stormwater runoff, improving air quality, providing habitat, and increasing carbon storage; - E. Allow forest thinning to improve the health of a tree stand and reduce fire hazards; - F. Allow for clearing around dwellings to maintain defensible space in the wildland urban interface; and - G. Allow for flexibility in design of new development.
+- A. Establish standards for tree conservation; - B. Fulfill goals stated in the Thurston County Comprehensive Plan for preserving tree canopy; - C. Fulfill goals stated in the Thurston County Climate Mitigation Plan; - D. Conserve large existing trees and enhance forest lands; - E. Preserve important ecosystem benefits that trees provide such as managing stormwater runoff, improving air quality, and providing habitat; - F. Allow forest thinning to improve the health of a tree stand and reduce fire hazards; - G. Allow for clearing around dwellings to maintain defensible space in the wildland urban interface; and - H. Allow for flexible planning of new development.